NordicSemiconductor/zcbor/README.md

                         the repo, or together with the script.
   -v, --verbose         Print more information while parsing CDDL and
                         generating code.
-  --default-max-qty DEFAULT_MAX_QTY, --dq DEFAULT_MAX_QTY
-                        Default maximum number of repetitions when no maximum is specified.
-It is only relevant when handling data that will be decoded by generated code.
-If omitted, a large number will be used.
   -i INPUT, --input INPUT
                         Input data file.
 The option --input-as specifies how to interpret the contents.
 Use "-" to indicate stdin.